UnicoLab/FlowyML/docs/plugins/creating-plugins.md

 ### Attribute Mapping

-Map UniFlow's expected attributes to the attributes of your external class.
+Map flowyml's expected attributes to the attributes of your external class.

 **Example:** Mapping `config` to `params`: